Obscuretone/obscuretone.github.io/public/posts/en/pieces_of_flair.md

 ## The Metric Becomes The Job

-The joke in *Office Space* is not really about the number of pieces of flair.

-It is about a workplace that has confused visible compliance with actual value.
+The flair joke in *Office Space* works because the workplace has confused visible compliance with actual value.
 The employee is technically meeting the stated requirement, but the manager still wants more enthusiasm, more performance, more proof that she has internalized the metric.

 That is what bad measurement does.